VertebrateResequencing/wr/.docs/cwd_matters_cleanup/readme.md

 longer than `wsTokenMaxBytes` is not unlinked at all, since putting it back means holding its bytes and it lives where the Job's own `Cmd` can write.

+What is left of that is a restore that does not put the record back, and it leaves three different states rather than one.

+The directory can have GONE while the record was down, which the OTHER cleanup of a lost job does — the two run in different processes — and then there is no live workspace to record and nothing was left unprotected.
+That is not a failure at all, exactly as it is not one when the plain `Remove` is the call that finds the directory gone.
+Reporting it was a regression rather than a
+check: `Client.Execute` folds a behaviour's error into the Job's own (`client.go`), so a Job whose `Cmd` had succeeded was reported FAILED for a tidy another process had already done — measured as `cleanupWorkSpace err=... was left with no record of the run using it: openat .run_token: no such file or directory`, with the workspace itself already gone.

+Something else can be at the name, which the compound race `O_EXCL` is there
+for: another cleanup takes the emptied workspace, `os.MkdirTemp` hands that leaf name to a new run of the key, and that run records ITSELF in it.
+The directory DOES record a run then, just not the one this copy came from, so nothing is left unprotected and those bytes are not this stale copy's to overwrite — mutating `O_EXCL` to `O_TRUNC` overwrites them.

-What is left of that is a restore that itself fails, which leaves the workspace unrecorded for the rest of its life.
-That one is RETURNED, and so fails the cleanup, naming the directory — not logged as `runDir.execDir` logs this package's other unactionable hazards, because the walk's own callers (`cleanupWorkSpace`, `rmEmptyDirsIn`) already return an error, so the channel is there, while logging from that depth would mean minting a context in a call chain that has one, which `contextcheck` refuses.
+Only a write that fails for any OTHER reason leaves the workspace unrecorded for the rest of its life.
+The last two are RETURNED, and so fail the cleanup, each naming the directory and saying which of the two it was — not logged as `runDir.execDir` logs this package's other unactionable hazards, because the walk's own callers (`cleanupWorkSpace`, `rmEmptyDirsIn`) already return an error, so the channel is there, while logging from that depth would mean minting a context in a call chain that has one, which `contextcheck` refuses.
+All three states are measured through the `wsTokenUnlinkedHook` seam in `TestWorkSpaceRecordThroughItsOwnRemoval`.

 The record still goes down first, because the reverse order leaves a worse state on a crash: a workspace with a working directory and no record is